jberkenbilt/qfs/README.md

 * Download the repository's copy of its own database to `.qfs/db/repo.tmp`
 * Read the repository's copy of the current site's database into memory, and diff it against the repository's copy of its own database (which we just downloaded) using the repository's copies of the global filter and the site's filter.
-If `-local-filter` was given, use the local filter instead of the repository filter.
+If `--local-filter` was given, use the local filter instead of the repository filter.
 This is useful if you modify the filter to include previously-excluded items that are present on the repository and want to pull again to download them.
 For bootstrapping to work: